Did you know that 69% of Americans plan to shop online this year, including 50% mentioning they tried out new

 So, our first tip is a recommendation: study the ways in which the virus impacted your business, and think about ways in which you might use that impact to grow.
 Also, it’s important to keep an eye on the virus, as well as the

-In the meantime, there are lots of other tricks to have up your sleeves as we head into 2021.
+In the meantime, there are lots of other tricks to have up your sleeves.

 There’s an old adage about brick and mortar shops: location location location.
 Irrelevant in the